DCC-EX/dcc-ex.github.io/docs/reference/hardware/wifi-boards/ex-wifi-shield-8266.rst

 How can I get one?
 ==================

-Units may be purchased from the following sources you can find here: 'Authorized Dealers / Resellers <../purchasing/dealers/'
+Units may be purchased from the following sources you can find here: :doc:`/purchasing/dealers`

 Assembly with EX-MotorShield8874